 A variety of materials is used for constructing ceilings in a home.
-By far the most common today is the same as that used for walls-drywall (also known as gypsum wallboard or by the trade name Sheetrock), attached to a structure of ceiling joists with drywall screws or nails.
+By far the most common today is the same as that used for walls—drywall (also known as gypsum wallboard or by the trade name Sheetrock).
+Drywall is attached to a structure of ceiling joists with drywall screws or nails.
 Joints between the drywall panels are taped and finished with drywall compound using the same techniques as those used for walls and detailed in How to Attach & Fasten Drywall (Sheetrock).

 Ceilings can also be made of lath and plaster, using the same construction methods detailed in Plaster Walls.